MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/scoring-model-accuracy.md

 - Selection of business process flow and appropriate filters.
 - Stages and attributes chosen, if the model is enabled for per stage modeling.

 After a model is trained, the model runs on the closed opportunities/leads in the training data and verifies the predictions against the actual data.
-The accuracy of the model is then calculated based on various parameters such as true positives, false positives, and so on.

 > [!NOTE]
 > The model is trained using 80% of your closed opportunities/leads and then validated using the remaining 20% as test opportunities/leads, which are the most recent ones.
+The accuracy of the model is then calculated on the validated set based on various parameters such as true positives, false positives, and so on.

 ## View accuracy and performance metrics